React-Xper/react-xper/README.md

 # ReacthesiS - A developer's guide to experiment React

-Reacthesis is a react-based website designed to experiment on different React concepts.
+React Xper is a react-based website designed to experiment on different React concepts.
 It is developed by Kevin Moe Myint Myat(m3yevn).

 React is a JavaScript library for building user interfaces.